kissmetrics/km-support/_posts/2010-01-02-people-events-properties.md

 * `Shared content` (on Twitter or Facebook, for example)
 * `Billed` or `Purchased` (ie. paid you)

-Notice that these *actions* aren't limited to just being on a particular URL.
-The event might happen on one of your servers, or even happen offline (as a result of a phone call, for example).
+These *actions* aren't limited to just visiting a particular URL.
+The event might happen on one of your servers, or even happen offline (the customer responds to your sales person's phone call, for example).
 To handle such a variety of actions, KISSmetrics provides a [large number of ways for you to send us this data][data-ways].
-Whichever ways you choose to send us data will depend on your setup and on the developer resources available to you.

-To get started quickly, though, we suggest trying our [JavaScript Library][js] because:

-1. It can be installed in 5 minutes or less.
-2. It starts tracking [a few important events][auto-track] for you automatically.
-3. Once the JavaScript snippet is installed on your site, a non-developer can get started with creating some events by using our [Event Library][event-library].

-### API Example for Events

-In general, record events using the [`record` command][record].
-An example JavaScript Library call could look like this:

-{% highlight js %}
-_kmq.push(['record', 'Viewed Homepage']);
-{% endhighlight %}

-But as mentioned above, there are [a lot of ways to send us data][data-ways], not all of which require writing code.
-Please refer to the documentation for whichever method you choose, to find out how to record events.

-### Notes on Events

-* If you're not sure where to start, you can refer to our [Best Practices][best-practices] to get some ideas for what to track, and how to name your events.
+Our [Best Practices][best-practices] are a great start to introduce you to important events to record.
 We have guides for SaaS and e-commerce businesses.
-* When naming events, you can use almost any name you like.
-(There are only a few limitations, listed below.)
-* Please keep event names under 255 characters.
-Commas (`,`), and colons (`:`) will be changed to spaces, so an event "`foo:bar,baz`" will be saved as "`foo bar baz`".
-* Event names are not case sensitive, so `Signed Up` and `Signed up` will be treated as the same event.
-That said, events that share the same name will be aggregated.
-For example, if you have 10 different landing pages on 10 different URLs, you can set up each URL to record the same `Saw landing page` event.
-That way, everyone who sees **any** landing page is counted as doing that event, regardless of which one they saw.
-* Each account can have up to 65,535 unique event *names*.
-In other words, you can track 65,535 different *types* of actions.
-For example, `Viewed Homepage` and `Signed Up` would be 2 of your 65,535 event names.
-We can still record whether millions of people can do these two events.
-* For each person, we save the last 1000 instances of each event.
-For example, we'll remember the last 1000 times that I `Viewed Homepage`.

----

 ## Properties

 ***Properties*** indicate additional information about each person.
-Primarily, properties let you segment similar people into groups (called "**values**" of a property) based on one criteria (this is the "**property**" itself).
+Primarily, properties let you segment similar people into groups (using the "**values**" of a property) based on one criteria (this is the "**property**" itself).
 Here are some example properties, with their corresponding values:

 * Gender (example values could be "`Male`" or "`Female`")
-* Which referral website URL brought the person to your site (an example value is "`http://www.google.com`")
+* Which referral website URL brought the person to your site?
+(An example value is "`http://www.google.com`")
 * Is this a returning visitor? (eg. "`Yes`" or "`No`")
-* Which A/B test variation did they see (eg. "`Original`", "`June 2 variation`" or "`August variation`")
+* Which A/B test variation did they see? (eg. "`Original`", "`June 2 variation`" or "`August variation`")
-* Which plan they signed up for (eg. "`Enterprise`", "`Premium`" or "`Free`")
+* Which plan did they signed up for? (eg. "`Enterprise`", "`Premium`" or "`Free`")

 Properties can be numeric too: